documentationfor yFiles for HTML 3.0.0.1

 Event Occurs when

-DragStarting… a drag gesture is recognized, before the input mode is initialized for dragging.
+drag-starting… a drag gesture is recognized, before the input mode is initialized for dragging.

-DragStarted… a drag gesture is recognized, after the input mode is initialized for dragging.
+drag-started… a drag gesture is recognized, after the input mode is initialized for dragging.

-Dragging… the mouse is moved during drag operations and before the actual drag is performed.
+dragging… the mouse is moved during drag operations and before the actual drag is performed.

-Dragged… the mouse is moved during drag operations and after the actual drag is performed.
+dragged… the mouse is moved during drag operations and after the actual drag is performed.

-DragCanceling… the drag gesture is canceled before the input mode has been cleaned up.
+drag-canceling… the drag gesture is canceled before the input mode has been cleaned up.

-DragCanceled… the drag gesture is canceled after the input mode has been cleaned up.
+drag-canceled… the drag gesture is canceled after the input mode has been cleaned up.

-DragFinishing… a drag gesture has ended successfully before the actual drag operations have been finished.
+drag-finishing… a drag gesture has ended successfully before the actual drag operations have been finished.

 • IReshapeHandleProvider to provide handles for each supported position.
-If none is found the lookup is queried for an
+If none is found, the lookup is queried for an

 • IHandleProvider to provide a set of arbitrary handles.
 Additionally, bends of selected edges are directly queried for an

-• IHandle which will be added directly.
+• IHandle, which will be added directly.

 IReshapeHandleProvider

-IReshapeHandleProvider implementations have to implement two methods:
+IReshapeHandleProvider implementations must implement the following two methods:

 getAvailableHandles(context: IInputModeContext): HandlePositions